SEU-WSY/Image-Retargeting-A-Dataset/README.md

 2. Send the completed form to [cious449@gmail.com](mailto:cious449@gmail.com).

 ## Citation Request
-If you use our database, please cite our paper:
+If you use our dataset, please cite our paper:
 ```bibtex
 @misc{dataset2025,
     author = {wwwwwwwsy},